-Proficiency in Mandarin will ensure that you are a front runner in your profession and will also prove to be the key to endless opportunities in the professional field.
+Proficiency in Mandarin will ensure that you are a front runner in your profession and will also prove to be the key to endless professional opportunities.

 7. Chinese Culture and Heritage

-Studying the Chinese language will enable Indian students to develop awareness and appreciation for Chinese culture and historical perspective such as the Great Walls of China, the emergence of China as a military power and economic superpower, foods, literature, customs, traditions, movies, TV Shows, and of course, the famous Chinese Kung Fu.
+You will know more about the Great Walls of China, the emergence of China as a military power and economic superpower, foods, literature, customs, traditions, Mandarin movies, TV Shows, and of course, the famous Chinese Kung Fu.